Why 30 mil PVC is equivalent to 60 mil HDPE?

 30-Year-Old PVC Geomembrane

 Long Term Aging Effects

-In addition, continuous research is being done to insure plasticizer retention in PVC geomembranes for many future generations.
-Research continues by The Bureau of Reclamation, EPI (Long Term Aging Effects) and the PGI (PVC longevity).
+In addition, continuous research is being done to ensure plasticizer retention in PVC geomembranes for many future generations.
+Research continues by The Bureau of Reclamation, EPI (Long Term Aging Effects), and the PGI (PVC longevity).

 30 mil PVC on the other hand is extremely flexible due to its amorphous makeup.
 Also, PVC has a 60% lower coefficient of thermal expansion (70 x 10-6 cm/cm/ºC) than textured HDPE.
 PVC geomembrane is NOT subject to the formation of waves by changes in ambient temperature during the day as is HDPE.
 In addition, there has been testing on the effects of folds and wrinkles by the Bureau of Reclamation (Liner Letter V3 I8.pdf) and forensic analysis of actual exhumed PVC geomembrane material (Liner Letter V3 I5.pdf) to show conclusively that folds and wrinkles have no adverse effect on the long term durability of 30 mil PVC geomembrane.

 30 mil PVC geomembrane has been successfully used for many years for waste containment applications, including municipal landfills, wastewater treatment, and animal waste containment.
 EPA 9090 testing has been performed countless times on PVC geomembrane.

 PVC has been proven to perform effectively in applications requiring resistance to a wide range of chemicals, including municipal solid waste landfills, anaerobic waste treatment ponds, and oxidation ponds.

 Subtitle D regulations determine the thickness of geomembrane used in waste containment applications in the United States of America.